senithkay/vscode-extensions-public/src/notebook/notebook.md

 Code exection happens through following steps,

 1. Collect content of the cell.
-2. If content is empty, remove previously declared vars and types from cell.
+2. If content is empty, remove previously declared vars and types from cell if there was any.
 3. If content starts with `bal`, handle it as a CLI command using the `bal home` set for current workspace.
-4. Else content executes through ballerina shell and gets the resulted output.
+4. Else content executes through Ballerina shell and gets the resulted output.
 5. Output will be append to the notebook cell with the appopriate mime type using the notebook render.

     > `web/notebook-renderer` contains implementations for each mime type.